SichangHe/internet_route_verification/ARTIFACTS.md

 paste in two blocks of code from `./route_verification/src/evcxr_examples.rs`.
 The first block goes from `:opt 3` to the end of the block of `use`;
 it imports the dependencies.
-The second block is the content of `parse_bgp_lines`, excluding the `Ok(())`;
-it loads the data.
+The second block is the content of `parse_bgp_lines`; it loads the data.
-This takes a while and does not need supervision, so just leave it there and do something else.
+This takes a while and does not need monitoring, so, just leave it there and do something else.

 <details>
 <summary>The code to copy, repeated here.</summary>